avivm-lang/akeyless-github-action/README.md

 |  | `${{ env.username }}` |
 |  | `${{ env.password }}` |

-See the [parsed dynamic secrets](#parsed-dynamic-secrets) example for a better explanation.
+See the [parsed dynamic or rotated secrets](#parsed-dynamic-rotated-secrets) example for a better explanation.

 ## Examples